proksee-project/proksee-cmd/docs/developer/overview.md

 - annotate
 - assemble

-These commands are implemented using the (Click Python packagage)[https://click.palletsprojects.com/en/7.x/].
+These commands are implemented using the [Click Python package](https://click.palletsprojects.com/en/7.x/).
 The entry point of the program is `proksee/cli.py`, which in turn calls the individual commands located in the `proksee/commands` directory.

 Commands are invoked on the command line by entering the name of the program, proksee, followed by the name of the command being invoked.
 For example: